 The food safety team will investigate complaints concerning food products sold within the Antrim and Newtownabbey Borough Council Area.
 Complaints usually fall into 3 categories:

 If you are a resident of the Borough we can investigate allegations of food poisoning.
 If you live outside the borough you should contact the local authority in which you live to report your illness.

 A foreign object can be anything that has found it’s way into foods that shouldn’t be there, such as glass, insects and plastic.

 Complaints are often received about food sold ‘out of date’.
 There are two types of date codes on pre-packed foods.
 A Best Before date is the date up to when the food will be in its best condition, it is not illegal to sell a food item beyond a best before date.
 (Although this is not a practice encouraged).
 A Use By date is found on highly perishable foods and is the date up to which the food can safely be consumed.
 It is illegal for a business to sell a food item beyond a Use By date.

-You can bring a food complaint to the Council Offices at Mossley Mill or ANtrim Civic Centre, Mon-Fri 9:00am -5:00pm.
+You can make a complaint online or bring it to the Council Offices at Mossley Mill or Antrim Civic Centre, Mon-Fri 9:00am -5:00pm.
 An officer will take the complaint from you and advise you of the complaint procedure.

 Foods purchased outside of Antrim and Newtownabbey Borough Council Area

 If your complaint is regarding a food item purchased outside the borough you should take it to that local authority for investigation.